 Lectures on Mathematics Peter Tallos CUB, Department of Mathematics September, 2020 Preface This book covers the necessary mathematics intended for students with major in Economics.
 This course provides the fundamental mathematical background for studying Microeconomics, Macroeconomics, Statistics and other important topics in economics, or probabilistic or stochastic disciplines.
 The main mathematical topics covered are Mathematical Analysis (Calculus), Probability Theory, and Linear Algebra.
 Most of the time, we avoid the rigorous mathematical proofs of our statements.
 Instead, we rather present "justifications", which are intuitive, but not necessarily precise.
 However, emphasis is placed on the correct formulations of definitions.
+Some paragraphs indicated by the word ATTENTION cover somewhat more complicated arguments, their detailed explanations are given in the classroom.
 The text is illustrated by a large number of examples.
 On the one hand, they help the deeper understanding.
 On the other hand, they give an idea, how to apply them in practical situations.
 Therefore, the thorough study of examples is a profoundly important homework assignment.
 Each chapter covers one week of the semester, on a one week - one chapter basis.
 In the end of each chapter references are given to the Textbook, which should be interpreted the following way. - Textbook-1: K. Sydsaeter and P. Hammond, Mathematics for Economic Analysis, Prentice Hall, 1995, ISBN 0-13-583600-X, or any of the later editions. - Textbook-2 R. E. Walpole, R. H. Myers, S. L. Myers and K. Ye Probability and Statistics for Engineers and Scientists, Prentice Hall, 2012, ISBN: 978-0-321-62911-1, or any of the later editions.
 These textbooks are widely used at most recognized universities worldwide.
 Some of the indicated homework exercises refer to the Textbook.
 Most of the midterm quiz or final exam problems are similar or identical to those exercises.
 More problems and exercises with solutions are posted on my web site.
+These files are updated regularly.
 Special thanks to my colleagues Csaba Puskás, Éva Ernyes and Balázs Fleiner, who read the manuscript, and their valuable remarks significantly improved the quality of the text.
 My thanks go to my former students as well, their comments in or outside the classroom were extremely helpful for making the text more understandable.
 Budapest, September, 2020.